 Stansbury Park's WWTP discharges into a constructed ditch that flows for approximately 1.3 miles before reaching a wetland area which transitions into a saline playa.
 As per UAC R317-2-13.10, the receiving ditch is classed 2B, 3E.
-As per r317-2-13.13, the transitional wetland was presumptively classified 2B, 3D.
+As per R317-2-13.13, the transitional wetlands were presumptively classified as 2B, 3D.

 - Class 2B Protected for infrequent primary contact recreation.
 Also protected for secondary contact recreation where there is a low likelihood of ingestion of water or a low degree of bodily contact with the water.
-Examples include, but are not limited to, wading, hunting, and fishing. - Class 3D Protected for waterfowl, shore birds and other water-oriented wildlife not included in Classes 3A, 3B, or 3C, including the necessary aquatic organisms in their food chain. - Class 3E- Severely habitat-limited waters.
-Narrative standards will be applied to protect these waters for aquatic wildlife.
+Examples include, but are not limited to, wading, hunting, and fishing. - Class 3D Protected for waterfowl, shore birds and other water-oriented wildlife not included in Classes 3A, 3B, or 3C, including the necessary aquatic organisms in their food chain.